|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-Through its various schools and colleges, Temple University offers academic programs on both undergraduate and graduate levels.
-There are 2 associate degree areas, 130 bachelor's degree areas, 110 master's degree areas, 50 doctoral degree areas, and 5 first professional degree areas.
-In the 2004-05 academic year, Temple University awarded 7,160 degrees as follows: 4,524 undergraduate degrees, 1,827 graduate degrees and 798 first professional (J.D., M.D., D.M.D., D.P.M., Pharm.D.) degrees.
+Through its seventeen schools and colleges, Temple University offers academic programs on both undergraduate and graduate levels.
+There are 2 associate degree areas, 125 bachelor's degree areas, 108 master's degree areas, 52 doctoral degree areas, and 8 first professional degree areas.
+In the 2005-06 academic year, Temple University awarded 7,181 degrees as follows: 4,322 undergraduate degrees, 2,013 graduate degrees and 798 first professional (J.D., M.D., D.M.D., D.P.M., Pharm.D.) degrees.

 The University is proud of its distinguished faculty, many of whom possess national and international reputations.
 These award-winning scholars and teachers offer students at the undergraduate, graduate, and professional levels the education and training they need to succeed.
-At the undergraduate level, average class size is 26, and most of these students are taught by senior faculty.
+At the undergraduate level, the average class size is 26, and most of these classes are taught by senior faculty.
 One of the nation's major centers of teaching, research, and service, Temple is one of three public research universities in Pennsylvania and the second largest in the state.
 It is a leader in medicine and biomedical research, and the Temple University Health System, Inc., provides the most advanced care for thousands of residents throughout the region.

 Temple has also been a leader in bold curricular initiatives.
-It was one of the first public research institutions to establish a rigorous, university-wide core curriculum in its undergraduate schools and colleges.
+It was one of the first public research institutions to establish a rigorous, University-wide core curriculum in its undergraduate schools and colleges.
 Temple also has received national recognition for its Learning Communities, in which incoming freshmen form small groups according to their majors and interests.
-In addition, the University's Honors program is already a model for other colleges and universities as it engages students in intellectually stimulating and challenging course work throughout their undergraduate career.
+In addition, the University's Honors program is a model for other colleges and universities as it engages students in intellectually stimulating and challenging course work throughout their undergraduate career.

 Temple University is accredited by the Middle States Association of Colleges and Schools, Commission on Higher Education.
 Most of Temple's schools and colleges have received additional accreditation from other agencies, noted in each school and college's section of this Bulletin.

-The Undergraduate University Policies specified in this bulletin covers all students taking courses at all Temple University campuses worldwide.
+The Undergraduate University Policies specified in this Bulletin cover all students taking courses at all Temple University campuses worldwide.
 Maps and descriptions of Temple University’s Pennsylvania campuses are provided in the Campuses section of this Bulletin.

 Site developed by Temple University, Computer Services